underground-software/ILKD_course_materials/faq/dashboard.md

-## The Course Dashbaord and Activity Log
+## The Course Dashboard and Activity Log

 The [Activity Log](/activity) records all email you send as a part of this course.